StarodubovAV/Machine_Learning/LinearRegression/README.md

 # Machine_Learning
-This is repo for ML projects
+This is repo for ML projects with Linear Regression model